aminnairi/react-form/README.md

 - Written in TypeScript from the ground up
 - Convenience functions & properties allowing you to quickly scafold forms in seconds
 - Sane default behavior for a better user experience
-- Enough control to allow you to use your own components and styling without having to write all the logic down
+- Lifted state logic for you with full control over the UI logic
 - Best developer experience when used with TypeScript
 - No assumptions made when validating data: use your library of choice, whether it is Zod, Joi, Yup, etc...
 No